Demystifying Prompts in Language Models via Perplexity Estimation: Why are prompts not all created equal?

 Despite the popularity of prompting as a method for using language models \cite{autoprompt,prefixtuning,betterfew}, the cause for the different behavior of various prompts remains unclear so far.
-Table~\ref{tab:ex_different} shows four example prompts for a news topic classification task (AG News) and their respective accuracies when used to prompt OPT-175b \cite{opt}.
+Table~\ref{tab:ex_different} shows four example prompts for a news topic classification task (AG News) and their respective accuracies when used to prompt OPT 175B \cite{opt}.
 The accuracy gap between the different prompts is not trivial, and it is not possible to predict from the prompts alone.

-We start by explaining our basic working premise -- we believe that the more frequently a prompt appears in some variation in the data, the better it works for the task.
+We propose that the more frequently a prompt appears in some variation in the data, the better it works for the task.
 The intuition behind this is that a sequence that is more expected by the model is more likely to aid the model to extract the relevant information.
 However, this premise is hard to measure accurately: most language models use huge amounts of training data (e.g., OPT uses a corpus of roughly 180B tokens, and Bloom uses roughly 366B tokens), and in addition, this training data is not always publicly available (e.g., GPT3; \citealt{gpt3}).
-Our initial attempts to estimate exact-match occurrences of prompts in the data resulted in very sparse counts, which led us to look for a softer formalization.
+Our initial attempts to estimate exact-match occurrences of prompts in the data resulted in very sparse counts, which led us to look for a softer formalization.\footnote{We experimented with the task of AG News (see Section~\ref{sec:data}), and looked for all of its prompts (using exact match) in the OPT training data.
+Indeed, only 9/108 of the prompts appear in the training data.
+Such sparse counts do not allow for any useful or reliable analysis of prompt behaviour.}

 Instead of considering the training data directly, we propose to focus on the \textit{perplexity} of the prompt as a proxy for its occurrences in some form in the data -- essentially indicating to what extent the model expects this prompt.
 This perplexity-based framing helps to avoid the challenge of exact match in the data, and takes into account variations of the prompt that the model is also exposed to and might be influenced by.
 In addition, it helps overcome the challenges mentioned above as it requires neither access to the pretraining data (which is not always publicly available for LMs) nor matching over huge amounts of text.